How to Choose a Christmas Tree

 bounce the stump end of the tree on the ground.
 If too many needles fall off,

 choose another tree.
-Another way to check for freshness is to feel the base of
+Another way to check for freshness is to feel the base of the

-well throughout the holidays.
+throughout the holidays.

-Many varieties of evergreens are grown for Christmas trees, so you have
+Many varieties of evergreens are grown for Christmas trees, so you have several

-needles and smooth bark.
-The pine has longer needles in clusters of two to
+bark.
+The pine has longer needles in clusters of two to five and will keep its

-five and will keep its needles for several weeks.
-Most popular, depending on
+needles for several weeks.
+Most popular, depending on area, are balsam fir,

-area, are balsam fir, Douglas-fir, Fraser fir, noble fir, Scotch pine, Virginia pine
+Douglas-fir, Fraser fir, noble fir, Scotch pine, Virginia pine and white pine.

 I like to shop early for the freshest trees, even if I wont use them right away.

-Precut trees from retailers will last longer in a cool area (such as garage) at
+Precut trees from retailers will last longer in a cool area (such as garage) at your

-may actually shorten tree life.
+shorten tree life.

 It is useful to recut a half inch off to open up the water vessels in the trunk.
+One

-need to shorten the tree size), nor is an angled cut.
+shorten the tree size), nor is an angled cut.

 When it's time to set up the tree, if you don’t do so just after buying, recut the